whlapinel/course-manager/features.md

 ## Pending (keep in priority order)

+- Static site should show assessments for lesson along with assessment details

+- From lesson details page, user can edit assessment details

 - From lesson details page: next lesson or previous lesson (nice to have)

 - 1/23/25 In calendar, user can add and remove lessons from a date